wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 ## MVP

 ## Features

-- 0.4.2 only claude haiku is enabled.
-- 0.4.3 only default prompt is enabled.
-- 1.0 when there's saved results, partially update based on hashes
+- 1.0 when there's saved results, partially update based on matching.

 ### Bugs

-- 0.4.2 The widget doesn't know when re-indexing has happened.
+- 0.4.3 Fails to find prompt upon first load.
-- 0.4.2 Webpage saves don't work properly, and don't show up properly.
+- 0.4.3 Webpage saves don't work properly, and don't show up properly.
-- 0.4.2 The partial diacritization doesn't work sometimes.
-- 0.4.2 Repeated requests lead to really weird results.
+- 0.4.3 Can't go back to other results.
-- 0.4.3 Claude still giving malformed results pretty often.
 - 1.0 Claude still attempts translation sometimes.
 Check that the number of non-diacritic arabic letters in prompt matches number of arabic letters in response.

-#### Arabizi

-- 0.4.2: incremental arabizi updates, just like with fullDiacritization

 ### UI